prof-rossetti/intro-to-python/projects/freestyle/plan.md

 >   + ["Data Flow Diagramming" Exercise](/exercises/data-flow-diagramming/README.md)
 >   + ["Process Diagramming" Exercise](/exercises/process-diagramming/README.md)

+This is an optional alternative part of the Freestyle Project which may or may not be assigned, depending on the individual class.
+If you're not sure whether or not this is required for you, ask an instructor.

 ## Learning Objectives

   + Practice translating project ideas into a written format to communicate them to other people and inform your development efforts.